Lethal Weapon (TV series): Casting

 Damon Wayans was cast as Roger Murtaugh, followed by Golden Brooks as Trish Murtaugh, Jordana Brewster as Dr. Maureen Cahill, Kevin Rahm as Captain Avery, Clayne Crawford as Martin Riggs, and Chandler Kinney as Riana Murtaugh.
 Keesha Sharp took over the role of Trish Murtaugh from Brooks.
 Johnathan Fernandez was cast as Scorsese.
 When the pilot was picked up to series, Johnathan Fernandez was made a series regular.
 Though showrunner Matt Miller had expressed interest in making Thomas Lennon a series regular as Leo Getz at some point, he remained a recurring actor throughout the three season run.

-Controversy and cancellation

 In May 2018, Crawford was dismissed from the show for on-set behavioral issues and the producers were looking to replace him for a potential third season.
 Seann William Scott was cast that month as the new co-lead ahead of a third season renewal, playing a new character named Wesley Cole.

 The same year in October, Damon Wayans announced his exit from the series, following the end of production for the third season in December.
 However, Fox Entertainment CEO Charlie Collier stated in February 2019 that there was a strong possibility of Wayans returning if the series were to be renewed for a fourth season.
-Wayans had cited health problems as the reason for his departure, as he revealed to be a diabetic.
+Wayans had cited health problems as the reason for his departure, as he revealed that he is diabetic.
 After these statements, producers rearranged Wayans' shooting schedules and provided diabetic meals for him on-set.